-- Deployment.
+- Approach.
+Are approaches, i.e., methods and/or processes identified?
+How mature/sophisticated are they relative to what would be resource-reasonable for your organization?
+How long have they been around?
+Are they in writing and/or well known? - Deployment.
 Are the approaches fully deployed (well implemented and established)?
 How long have they been deployed?
-Are they deployed in a way that ensures they are working as intended? - Learning.
+Are they deployed in a way that ensures they are working as intended? - a way that ensures they are working as intended?
+Learning.
 Are the approaches regularly reviewed for improvement?
 Do the approaches provide information to enable improvement in other areas?

-Integration.
+• Integration.
 Are approaches aligned with the organizational needs identified in the Organizational Profile?
 Are approaches, plans and actions harmonized across processes and work units to support organization-wide goals?
 Are your measures, information, and improvement systems complementary across processes and work units?